 - SERVErs are challenged to examine preconceived ideas about issues they encounter, motivations for service, and privilege.

 Weekly & monthly community traditions

-- Tuesday dinners in D2 include current residents and upperclass SERVErs who no longer live on the hall.
+- Wednesday community meals in the Pritchen include current residents and older SERVErs who no longer live on the hall.

 - On Thursdays, SERVErs come together to play Wallyball.
 It’s a favorite SERVE tradition for new and old SERVErs.